igib-rna-tails/RNASeq_pipeline/README.md

 # Pipeline for analysis and visualization of data from RNA Sequencing
 ***
-Authors: Maciej Grochowski, Michal Malecki, Lidia Lipinska
+Authors: Maciej Grochowski, Michal Malecki, Lidia Lipinska (Documentation)

 University of Warsaw, Institute of Genetics and Biotechnology
 ***